-Upon entering Lipscomb University, students may utilize the Career Development Center's services and they are immediately granted an account in Experience (Job Board), our online internship and job posting website.
-All CDC services, including career counseling and testing, are available to alumni of the university at no cost as a part of a lifelong relationship between Lipscomb and its students.
+Upon entering Lipscomb University, students may utilize the CDC's services and they are immediately granted an account in Experience (Job Board), our online internship and job posting website.
+All CDC services, including career counseling and career transition support, are available to alumni of the university at no cost as a part of a lifelong relationship between Lipscomb and its students.